frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Chronicler stared at him.
 “Three miles.”

 “It’s what finally convinced Kilvin to sponsor me for El’the,” Kote confessed.
 “I showed him how it could coordinate emergency response across the University.
 He saw the potential for road safety, coordinating healers between towns,” He paused.
 “Though I’ve heard rumors the Commonwealth military adopted them later.
 Kilvin wouldn’t have been pleased about that.”
-He looked down at my scarred hands.
+He looked down at his mug.
 “But that first night, I only needed it to work fifty feet.
 And I needed it to work the first time.”

 “And did it?”
 Chronicler asked.

 “Well enough,” Kote said.
-“I’d spent the previous evening testing in my room at Anker’s.
+“I’d recruited Sim the previous evening for testing in my room at Anker’s.
 Thread versus string versus wire.
 Paper cups versus tin versus brass.
 Loose versus taut.
-Every combination I could manage in an hour, speaking softly into one end and listening at the other through my closed door while Sim complained about the noise.
+Every combination I could manage in an hour, speaking softly into one end while Sim listened on the other side of my closed door, trying to hear over the common room's noise.
 But truly, the difficult part wasn’t the device itself.”

 ### * * *